MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

 - Table operations (Read, Insert, Update, Dete) for data access
 - Custom API operations

-Both operations provide for authentication across all authentication methods allowed by Azure App Service, including social authentication providers such as Facebook, Twitter, Google and Microsoft as well as Azure Active Directory for enterprise authentication.
+Both operations provide for authentication across all identity providers allowed by Azure App Service, including social identity providers such as Facebook, Twitter, Google and Microsoft as well as Azure Active Directory for enterprise identity.

 You can find samples for each use case in the [samples directory on GitHub].